Film Studies

 Beijing Film Academy 2021

-The book is the latest in the Intellect China Library series to produce work by Chinese scholars that have not previously been available to English language academia.
-Covering the subjects of film studies visual arts performing arts media and cultural studies the series aims to foster intellectual debate and to promote closer cross-cultural intellectual exchanges by introducing important works of Chinese scholarship to readers.
+The book is the latest in the Intellect China Library series to produce work by Chinese scholars that has not previously been available to English language academia.
+Covering the subjects of film studies, visual arts, performing arts, media and cultural studies, the series aims to foster intellectual debate and to promote closer cross-cultural intellectual exchanges by introducing important works of Chinese scholarship to readers.

 Without Empathy